Family Purge Documentation

 Purge Model targets families that are already loaded into your active Revit project.
 It opens each family in the family editor, cleans it, and reloads it back into the project - overwriting the original.

-Clean Folders targets .rfa files on disk.
+Purge Folder targets .rfa files on disk.
 It opens each file in turn, cleans it, and writes the cleaned family to an output folder - originals untouched (unless you point output at the source folder).
-Clean Folders is a licensed feature (Individual or Pro tier).
+No project required.

 No. Family Purge removes unreferenced elements - types nothing uses, materials nothing references, CAD imports, images.
 The family's geometry (extrusions, sweeps, voids, reference planes, parameters, formulas) is never modified.
 If a cleaner can't prove an element is unreferenced, the element is left alone.

 For Purge Model, CTRL+Z reverts the family reloads in the project before you save.
-For Clean Folders, run with the output set to a separate folder - your originals remain untouched and you can A/B compare before swapping them in.
-Both workflows produce HTML reports showing exactly what was removed so you can audit before keeping the cleaned files.
+For Purge Folder, run with the output set to a separate folder - your originals remain untouched and you can A/B compare before swapping them in.
+Both workflows produce reports showing exactly what was removed so you can audit before keeping the cleaned files.

 It depends entirely on what's in your families.
 Families with embedded CAD imports (a common source of bloat) often drop by 70-90%.
 Clean families with just a few unused types might drop by 5-10%.
 Run Family Purge on a copy of your library first and read the per-family HTML report to see the actual reduction.

 Fill patterns, line patterns, and object styles can be referenced indirectly - through nested filled regions, schedule cells, or annotation override sets - in ways the cleaner can't always prove.
 Removing one that's actually still referenced will cause the consumer to silently fall back to a default (Solid for fill patterns).
-The five default-on cleaners use authoritative reference graphs (PerformanceAdviser for unused types, direct element walks for materials, type checks for imports).
-The experimental three are best-effort.
-Leave them off unless you've tested.
+The five default-on cleaners use authoritative reference graphs.
+The three Advanced cleaners are best-effort.
+Leave them off unless you have tested.

 Yes, by default.
-The application-level failure handler dismisses Revit's warnings during family-load and family-edit operations so unattended runs don't stall.
+The application-level failure handler dismisses Revit's warnings during family-load and family-edit operations so unattended runs do not stall.
 Every dismissed warning is logged to the PurgeLog with timestamp, family name, and severity - check the log after every run to audit what was swallowed.
-If you'd rather see the dialogs, untick "Suppress warnings" and "Auto-resolve errors" on the Settings tab.
+If you'd rather see the dialogs, untick both warning and error toggles on the Settings tab.

 Purge Model works on local copies of workshared central files, but you'll need exclusive checkout of the family elements being modified (Revit's normal worksharing rules apply).
 For cloud-hosted projects, take a local copy first.
-For pure library cleanup, use Clean Folders - it doesn't need a project open at all.
+For pure library cleanup, use Purge Folder - it doesn't need a project open at all.

 Changelog